NASAPsyche/irondb/README.md

 ## Testing

 #### Coverage
-To run tasks using gulp run command `gulp jest`, jest-cli may be required locally, to install run `sudo npm install -g jest-cli`.
+To run tasks using gulp run command `gulp jest`, jest-cli may be required locally (to install run `sudo npm install -g jest-cli`.)

 Coverage details can be found in the /coverage directory after running tests.